Myanmar Junta Postpones Suu Kyi Court Date Again - UrduPoint

 The most serious charge Suu Kyi faces falls under Myanmar's official secrets law, with a hearing due in Yangon on May 6.

-Nationwide protests continued Monday, with demonstrators holding signs that said "Free our leaders" and waving red flags emblazoned with a golden peacock -- the symbol of Suu Kyi's National League for Democracy Party.
+- 'Eradicate the fascist army' - Nationwide protests continued Monday, with demonstrators in the south holding signs that said "Free our leaders" and waving red flags emblazoned with a golden peacock -- the symbol of Suu Kyi's National League for Democracy Party.

+In commercial hub Yangon, dozens of protesters took part in a flash mob which lasted only 10 minutes -- a lightning-quick show of resistance to avoid confrontation with security forces.

 The junta has justified its power grab by claiming it is protecting democracy, alleging electoral fraud in November elections which the NLD won in a landslide.

+"The statement does not include what the civilians are asking for -- respect for their basic human rights, democracy and peace," said the Assistance Association for Political Prisoners (AAPP), a local monitoring group that has tracked post-coup Myanmar's escalating death toll.

+"People in Burma are not asking for humanitarian aid, but for the international community to stand for the truth," it said, referring to Myanmar by its former name.

-Since the coup, security forces have killed more than 750 people, according to a local monitoring group.
+According to AAPP's latest figures, security forces have killed more than 750 people.

 The junta has given a much lower death toll and blames the violence on "rioters".